 The Role of the Furlong and Chain

 To bring more consistency to land measurement, other units were introduced and standardized.
-Two of the most important were the furlong and the chain.
+So two of the most important were the furlong and the chain.
 A furlong, derived from "furrow long," was the length of a furrow that oxen could plow without resting, standardized to 660 feet.
 A chain, specifically Gunter's chain, was introduced by English mathematician Edmund Gunter in the 17th century.
 It was exactly 66 feet long and divided into 100 links, making it ideal for surveying land.

 Mathematical Foundation